CoCosNet v2: Full-Resolution Correspondence Learning for Image Translation: CoCosNet v2

 where $k=1,2,\cdots,K$ considering $K$ nearest neighbors.
 The initial hidden state is set as $\mathbf{0}$ and the offset update $\Delta \mathbf{H}_t$ is predicted by feeding the output hidden state $h_t$ to two convolutional layers.
 At last, the offsets are updated by: $\mathbf{H}_{t+1} = \mathbf{H}'_t + \Delta \mathbf{H}_t$ and are passed to the next step.

-\textbf{The benefits of ConvGRU.} First, it helps refine the current correspondence estimate taking use of a larger context, rather than the local neighborhood.
-The correspondence can therefore become globally coherent with faster convergence.
+\textbf{The benefits of ConvGRU.} First, it helps refine the current correspondence estimate making use of a larger context, rather than the local neighborhood.
+The correspondence can therefore become globally coherent with a faster convergence.
 Second, the GRU memorizes the history of correspondence estimate, and somehow forecasts the possible corresponding location in the next iteration.
-Third, the backward gradient can now flow to the pixels in a larger context, rather than a specific location, which benefits the feature learning and in turn the correspondence.
+Third, the backward gradient can now flow to the pixels in a larger context, rather than at a specific location, which benefits the feature learning and in turn the correspondence.

 {\bf Differentiable warping function.} Unlike conventional applications that directly push the learned correspondences towards ground truth, we do not have the offset ground truth in image-to-image translation.
-Instead, we leverage the correspondence field in the following translation network to generate high-quality outputs, which we assume in turn will push the correspondence field to be accurate.
+Instead, we leverage the correspondence field in the subsequent translation network to generate high-quality outputs, which pushes the correspondence field to be accurate.

 We take the correspondence field to warp the exemplar image $y_B$ and use the warped image $w_l^{y\rightarrow x}$ to guide the translation network.
 Usually, $w_l^{y\rightarrow x}$ is obtained by using only the nearest match, \ie, $w_l^{y\rightarrow x}(\mathbf{p}) = y_B (\mathbf{H}_l(\mathbf{p},1))$.
 However, the $\arg \min$ operation in Equation~\ref{eqn:warp} is not differentiable.
 Therefore, we propose to use the following soft warping which is the average of top $K$ possible warping: